Watchung Mountains: Geology

 Today, the flood basalts are preserved in the synclines adjacent to the Ramapo Fault system.
 It is in these synclines that the basalt layers are thick and warped into downward dipping trap rock sheets, descending below the current erosional surface of the basin.
 Notably, the synclines preserve not only the basalt layers, but also some overlying Jurassic sedimentary rock.
 The largest syncline in the basin, the Watchung syncline, contains the greater portion of the Watchung flood basalts as they appear today.
 The projecting, eroding edges of the flood basalts preserved in the syncline form the three ridges of the Watchung Mountains.
 Jurassic sedimentary rock layers between and above the three ridges form the Feltville, Towaco, and Boonton formations.
 Elsewhere in the Newark Basin, smaller synclines preserve the Watchung Outliers, additional fragments of the flood basalts and associated overlying sediments that have survived into the modern era.
+The Hook Mountain and Preakness layers have undergone hydrothermal alteration causing albitization.

 Because the majority of the Watchung Mountains are composed of extrusive igneous trap rock, they display characteristic columnar jointing and stacked lava flows.
 These features are readily noted along the eastern faces of the ridges that often present mural precipices, or vertical escarpments.
 Similar features also can be seen in the Palisades Sill, although these were formed within the Earth's crust.
 Additionally, the Watchungs feature not only blocky aa lava, but also ropey and billowing pahoehoe flows.

 The magma that generated the Watchungs and the Palisades also formed the intrusive igneous Sourland Mountain in Central New Jersey, as well as a series of smaller outlying volcanic ridges in the region.
 Cushetunk Mountain, a ring-shaped volcanic mountain between Sourland Mountain and the Watchungs, is of the same geologic lineage.